-Mike Hourigan, Negotiating Safety Motivational Speaker
+Mike Hourigan, your Virtual Safety Motivational Speaker

 If Safety is #1, What Comes Next?
 In my talks as a Negotiating Safety Motivational Speaker, I often ask my audiences the following question: “So if safety is number one, what comes next?”
 The question is often met with blank stares, shrugs and sometimes humor, with answers including “Lunch,” “Going home,” or “Winning the lottery!”
 What Does Come Next?
 Truth is, I would argue that negotiating safety is the...